Advancing the Velocity Gradient Technique: Using Gradient Amplitudes and handling thermal broadening: Statistics of gradient amplitudes based on the theory of MHD turbulence

 \section{Statistics of gradient amplitudes based on the theory of MHD turbulence}

 In our previous works, we already discussed about how the directions \citep{LY18a} and the dispersions \citep{LYH18} of gradients are related to the theoretical prediction of MHD turbulence anisotropy (\citealt{GS95,LV99,CV00,MG01}, see \citealt{2013SSRv..178..163B} for a review and \citealt{2019tuma.book.....B} for a textbook).
-Readers can refer to our previous works on how the statistical averaged parameter in MHD turbulence are related to both gradients directions and dispersive quantities.
+Readers can refer to our previous works on how the statistical averaged {parameters} in MHD turbulence are related to both gradients directions and dispersive quantities.
 Since \cite{GS95} is a statistical theory describing the turbulence motion in the Eulerian frame, the respective analysis in the framework of gradients should also be performed statistically, either by obtaining averaged quantities spatially, temporally or over ensembles.
 One realization of this statistical averaging is the sub-block averaging proposed in \cite{YL17a}.
-In this paper, we will mainly focus on the prediction of the statistical properties of gradient amplitude based on the MHD theory of \cite{GS95}.
+In this paper, we will mainly focus on the prediction of the statistical properties of gradient amplitude based on the MHD theory of \cite{GS95}. {\torefereeone Note that in the \cite{GS95} framework Alfven modes do not contribute to density fluctuations, which we are discuss in \S \ref{subsec:stat_dens}.}